TigMart/portfolio/README.md

 - **Husky Integration**: Integrated Husky into the development workflow for enforcing pre-commit and pre-push hooks, maintaining code consistency and preventing potential issues early in the development lifecycle.
 - **Commitizen for Standardized Commit Messages**: Utilized Commitizen to enforce standardized commit message formats, promoting clarity and coherence in version control history.

-## Conclusion
-With a comprehensive skill set and a strong foundation in React and TypeScript, this developer is capable of building complex, scalable, and maintainable applications.

 # React + TypeScript + Vite